 This is just scrambled eggs cooked in a lot of butter, with feta cheese, garlic, and chili flakes mixed in.
 In Bhutan, this would be made with datshi instead of feta, and there would be a lot more butter.
 I used the recipe from Druk Girl as a guide.
 I only made a single serving, using 2 eggs, 2 ounces of feta and 3 tablespoons of butter (which sounds like a lot but is much less than the recipe calls for).

 Most meals in Bhutan seem to be served with rice, so that is how I ate my gondo datshi.
-In Bhutan, it would most likely be red rice, but I didn’t try buying that since I have too many kinds of rice already.
+In Bhutan, it would most likely be red rice, but I didn’t try buying that since I already have way too many kinds of rice right now.

 As you might imagine, this was delicious, but definitely not something one should eat on a regular basis!